Brooke A. Scelza (Principal Investigator)

 Sean Prall, PhD

-Assistant Professor, University of Missouri
+Assistant Professor, UCLA Department of Anthropology

 Graduate Students